 Insurance and liability

-The electricity power supply in Spain is 220 Volt with a European standard plug.
+The electricity power supply in Copenhagen is 220 Volt with a European standard plug.

-- a citizen of Norway, Switzerland, Iceland or Liechtenstein
+- citizen of Norway, Switzerland, Iceland, Liechtenstein, UK and Ireland

 - from a country listed on the Foreign Ministry list